mxbmrp3

 Use the Color Override Picker to convert RGB colors to ABGR format.
 See Advanced Settings for how to edit and hot-reload the INI file.

-Remove the stock pitboard - Create an empty file called pitboard.cfg in [Game]\misc\hud\ (create the directories if needed).
+Remove the stock pitboard - This is a game tweak, not a plugin setting.
+Create an empty file called pitboard.cfg in [Game]\misc\hud\ (create the directories if needed).
 This removes the default 2D pitboard while keeping the small 3D pitboard in the game world.
 Delete the file to restore it.

 Show/hide the rider stand icon - This is a game setting, not a plugin setting.
 Enable it under Simulation > “Show Rider Stand”.
 To customize the icon or its position, extract rider.cfg and riderstand.tga from misc.pkz\misc\helpers\ to [Game]\misc\helpers\ and edit them there.